-The family must obtain approval of any additional family members before the new member occupies the unit except for additions by birth, adoption, or court-awarded custody, in which case the family must inform the Housing Authority within ten (10) business days.
+The family must obtain approval of any additional family members, foster children, foster adults and live-in aids before the new member occupies the unit except for additions by birth, adoption, or court-awarded custody, in which case the family must inform the Housing Authority within ten (10) business days.
 Probable placement or custody must be verified through a social service/children's service agency or school and is subject to Housing Authority approval.